jecolon/shoogah/README.md

    let countries: Vec<_> = spr! { (customers)*.address*.country };
    assert_eq!(vec!["Spain", "United Kingdom", "Italy"], countries);
 ```
 Note that the operation requires collections that implement `Iterator` and
 items that implement `Clone`, given they are moved out of the original.
 Also
 note that parentheses are required for the first expression, allowing for
 chaining and literals as the initial collection.

 # It's all still Rust under the hood
 All these macros expand into normal Rust code, so the usual syntax and type
 requirements will apply to variable names, literals, and expressions that you
 use.
-**/

-pub use as_bool::AsBool;
-pub use shoogah_macros::*;